San Francisco 49ers at Washington Redskins - 10/20/19 NFL Pick, Odds, and Prediction

 San Francisco 49ers (5-0) at Washington Redskins (1-5)

 NFL Football: Sunday, October 20, 2019 at 1:00 pm (FedEx Field)

 The Line: Washington Redskins +9.5 -- Over/Under: 41 Click Here for the Latest Odds

-TV: DAZN, FOX, TSN2 Stream live sports and exclusive originals on ESPN+.
+Where to Watch: DAZN, FOX, TSN2 Stream live sports and exclusive originals on ESPN+.
 Sign up now!